-Transformations — Mask Art Workshops
+StoryFaces — Visual Arts and Mask Workshops

 ———————————————————————————————-

-Creating Your Personal Hero
+Creating Your Personal Superhero — Spirit Healing Masks

 From the very beginning of human culture we have used makeup and masks to transform our appearance and create a new identity.
-As ancient ritual evolved into theater, makeup remained as the way for an actor to present an identity beyond their normal self.
-It is especially evident in non-western theater, such as the Chinese Opera or Japanese Kabuki in which fantastically painted faces transform performers into gods, demons, heroes and all kinds of creatures to bring myths to life.
+As ancient ritual evolved into theatre, makeup remained as the way for an actor to present an identity beyond their normal self.
+It is especially evident in non-western theatre, such as the Chinese Opera or Japanese Kabuki in which fantastically painted faces transform performers into gods, demons, heroes and all kinds of creatures to bring myths to life.
 Today, traditional designs are a source for creating theatrical magic in productions like Julie Taymor’s Lion King (with makeup based on Maasai body art) and in the fantastic special effects makeup that brings aliens and superheroes to life in Hollywood movies.
 Christopher Agostino uses makeup and mask art from world cultures to present the story of this fundamental art from ancient origins to modern theatre in this fascinating performance/lecture illustrated by his amazing facepainting on audience volunteers.

 The participants from a Transformational Makeup lecture at the U.S. Institute of Theatre Technology Conference (USITT) in Houston, 2008.